J.W. and W. Tobin, SS Tennessee, April 14, 1850

-Not confirmed, but believe the Tobins to be a part of the deYoung/Tobin/Thieriot/McEvoy/Martin clan that in 1865 started the San Francisco Chronicle, which they owned until August 1999, when The Hearst Corporation (owners of the San Francisco Examiner) purchased The Chronicle.
-As of January 2003, Joseph O. Tobin II is part-owner in Slim's, the Great American Music Hall, and other music entities.
+Tobins are a part of the deYoung/Tobin/Thieriot/McEvoy/Martin clan that in 1865 started the San Francisco Chronicle.
+Then owned the paper until August 1999, when The Hearst Corporation (owners of the San Francisco Examiner) purchased The Chronicle.
+As of January 2003, Joseph O. Tobin II was part-owner in Slim's, the Great American Music Hall, and other music entities.

 WHOLESALE